heritage workshop faq

 Q: When and where are the classes held?

-A: Fall 2020 workshop dates are Saturdays from September 26th, 2020 – November 14th, 2020.
+A: Spring workshop dates are Saturdays from March 20, 2021 - May 8, 2021.
 Workshops are offered every spring and fall on Saturday mornings from 10:00AM – 1:30 PM US Central Time, for 8 consecutive weeks.
 All workshops will be held 100% virtually this year to accommodate everyone’s safety and COVID19 regulations.
 We will primarily be using Zoom livestream platform, Google Drive, Google Classroom, and other tech tools as needed.
 If there are any changes to the format due to changes in public health regulations, students will be directly notified of those changes.

 Q: How will I get my class materials?